This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 As you embark on your journey along Going-to-the-Sun Road in Glacier National Park, it’s natural to wonder about the availability of bathroom facilities along the route.

-Pro Tip: As the availability of bathrooms may change, you can count on having bathrooms at the three visitor centers along the way at Apgar, Logan Pass, and St. Mary.
+INTREPID’S PRO TIP: From my personal experience, the availability of bathrooms sometimes changes, however, you can count on having bathrooms at the three visitor centers along the way at Apgar, Logan Pass, and St. Mary.
 In addition, you will find drinking water stations, trip planning information, bookstores, and exhibits.

-Get Reservation Ticket to Dive on Going-to-the-Sun Road (Here Is How to Do it)
+Get a Reservation Ticket to Drive on Going-to-the-Sun Road

-• You can drive on the Going-to-the-Sun Road after 3 pm without a reservation ticket.
-So, all in all, if you are not able to get a reservation ticket, then make the drive after 3 pm.
+• You can drive on the Going-to-the-Sun Road before 6 am and after 3 pm without a reservation ticket.
+If you are not able to get a reservation ticket, then make the drive after 3 pm.
 You will still be able to enjoy the views, do a couple of short hikes, and catch a breathtaking sunset.

-Good to Know: Visitors with service reservations along the Going-to-the-Sun Road corridor do not need a vehicle reservation.
-If you have camping or lodging reservations, commercial tour, and horseback riding reservations along the Going-to-the-Sun Road, you do need a reservation pass to drive the road.
-For a complete list of service reservations, check here.
+Visitors with service reservations along the Going-to-the-Sun Road corridor do not need a vehicle reservation.
+If you have camping or lodging reservations, commercial tours, and horseback riding reservations along the Going-to-the-Sun Road, you do need a reservation pass to drive the road.

 • Clothing Layers: Glacier National Park’s weather can be unpredictable, even during the summer months.
 Pack clothing layers that can be easily added or removed to accommodate temperature changes throughout the day.
 Include a waterproof and windproof jacket for protection against sudden rain showers or chilly mountain breezes.